 As spring approaches in the property industry, the age old debate arises; when is the best time to sell a house?
 Just like the weather, the property industry is affected by seasonality, there are some months where houses sell much faster than others, with more buyers on the market.
 However, there are times when the property markets seems to go into hibernation, but does that mean there’s an opportunity due to less competition?
 While there are a lot of confusing arguments and counterpoints on this topic, read our seasonal house selling guide to help make the right decision for you.

 As a general rule, springtime is considered the best time to sell your home fast.
 Coinciding with the start of the new financial year, the housing market is at its busiest with lots of potential buyers.
 With people free from the distractions of Christmas, it is the season to get deals done before the summer holidays.
 However, with lots of competition on the market, it may be difficult to get the price you are after.
 Nevertheless, spring is the season where your house looks its best.
 Gardens come into bloom, and the longer hours of daylight can really make the difference to how someone feels about your house.
 Find out how you can use your garden to incentivise a sale this spring.

 The sunlight hours of spring only lengthen in summer, and this season can really emphasise key selling points of your house.
 Riverside properties make for perfect viewing in summer while sunlight can also make rural properties appear less isolated than in the colder months.
 The extended hours also make viewing times more flexible.
-Sadly house selling in this seasons isn’t always straightforward.
+Sadly house selling in this season isn’t always straightforward.
 Why?
 Summer is the season where people can be at their busiest.
 With summer holidays and children being off school, momentum with house selling can stutter and deals can become protracted.
-Something nobody wants adding to an already stressful situation.
+Something nobody wants to add to an already stressful situation.
 As a quieter time of the year, it may be worth using this time to add to your property, such as an attractive home office.